-The agreements awarded pursuant to this Solicitation will be sized to the following Fiscal Year 2023-24 budget levels listed below.
+The available budget is estimated at \$567,500 annually.
 HSH may adjust future annual amounts to account for increases in cost-of-doing business based on annual funding availability.
 Should HSH exercise its options to extend the contract beyond the initial term, the City may also consider changes in the annual amounts.